SoftwareCornwall/SWC-Themes/README.md

 # Software Cornwall Wordpress Themes

-The WordPress theme for the Software Cornwall website.
-Inclded in this repository is the parent theme and the child.
+The WordPress theme for the Software Cornwall website, with updates to remove plugin dependencies and unused theme features.

-Wherever possible, edits should be made to the child theme, which is the active theme on the website.

 ## Using this code